meker12/commerce-channels.en/help/amazon-sales-channel/listing-rules.md

 ## Listing rule preview

-When you are modifying your condition definitions for your listing rules, you can click **Preview Changes** to apply your rules changes and view how your listings are impacted.
+When you are modifying your condition definitions for your listing rules, you can click **[!UICONTROL Preview Changes]** to apply your rules changes and view how your listings are impacted.
 Verify your listings in this listing preview feature before saving your listing rule changes.

 Your Amazon listings are compared against your rules and defined conditions.
 You can then review: